Polymer Builder¶

 Polymer Monte Carlo is parameterized by Dreiding

-or OPLS
+or OPLS force fields.

 Considering atomic types should be able to use in Dreiding

-force field parameter.
+or OPLS force field parameter.

 In the Polymer Sequance A, select the

-in the Monomer Database.
-And change the number of chains as10
+Stylenein the Monomer Database.
+And change the number of chains as10.In the Polymer Environment, click

-Add bulk from file
+Add bulk from filebutton.

 You see saved configurations in your project.
 Import the host configuration here.

-In this tutorial, download the 15
+In this tutorial, download the 15 Å sized SiO 2 nanoparticle configuration

 Note

-Once you use the host configuration selecting the Add bulk from file
+Once you use the host configuration selecting the Add bulk from file,

-is inactive because polymer is packed in the defined
+polymer density is inactive because polymer is packed in the defined

 periodic box of host configuration.